Buying an Inform licence

 - In-depth guides: these include all the relevant research, legislation and best practice in a particular area with case studies which show how theory translates into practice; ideal when you are completing assessments, care plans or court reports.

 - Knowledge and practice hubs: our hubs bring together all of our most relevant content onto a single page so you can see at a glance what you need to know and identify those areas, such as recent case law, that you might not be aware of.

 - Case law: the latest, most significant family court cases and other rulings affecting social workers, summarised in a simple format with bullet point explanations of the impact on practice, and guidance how case law affects practice in particular areas.

-- Podcasts: the latest research findings discussed with expert academics and practitioners, so you can learn and refresh your knowledge while on the go
+- Podcasts: the latest research findings and practice insights discussed with expert academics and practitioners, so you can learn and refresh your knowledge while on the go

-- Learn on your lunch: content specifically designed for group reflection sessions with questions to help guide discussion.
+- Learn as a group: content specifically designed for group reflection sessions with questions to help guide discussion.